If you work in professional services, you know it costs a lot to lose a client.

 “Once we have discovered the proportion and profile of clients who are unhappy, we can figure out how much revenue they bring in each year, what sectors they operate in and what sort of work you do for them.
 So, then we can start to analyse whether you need to respond and if so, how.”

 The best part, Bonomy explains, is how “the report pinpoints the source of your client loyalty (or lack of it).
-The data ranks key drivers of dissatisfaction by attributes such as reliability, communication, quality documentation, responsiveness, innovation and fee perception by their order of importance according to your clients”
+The data ranks key drivers of dissatisfaction by attributes such as reliability, communication, quality documentation, responsiveness, innovation and fee perception by their order of importance according to your clients.”

-What makes clients unhappy with the service?
+What actually makes clients unhappy?

 The dissatisfied Client Report identifies the following key drivers of dissatisfaction, providing participating firms with their performance in these areas compared to their competitors.